 During the 1990s a range of public entities emerged under this model, each with more or less autonomy from central government control.
-Examples include the Special Education Service (a Crown entity, later known as Specialist Education Services, and more recently reabsorbed into the Ministry of Education), and Crown Health Enterprises (Crown-owned companies - later known as Health and Hospital Services, and now District Health Boards).
+Examples include the Health Funding Authority (a Crown entity), Crown Health Enterprises (Crown-owned companies - later known as Health and Hospital Services, and now District Health Boards), and Landcorp Farming Limited (a State-owned enterprise).
 They became involved in service delivery either directly, through NGOs, or in conjunction with them.

 The private and voluntary sectors also became significant beneficiaries of the agency model.
-Consistent with the theory, the Public Finance Act authorised Ministers to purchase outputs from state-owned entities and NGOs alike, with no differentiation in terms of accountability or oversight.
+Consistent with the theory, the Public Finance Act authorised Ministers to purchase outputs from state-owned entities and NGOs alike, with no differentiation in terms of accountability or oversight .
 Consequently, a wide range of NGOs found themselves in contractual relationships with the Crown, either directly (through a policy department) or through a state-owned agent.
-This raised a host of accountability issues on both sides of the fence - both for purchasers in their ability to specify and monitor service delivery to the required standard, and for providers (especially those who had previously enjoyed less specific grant funding from the

-Crown) in their ability to comply with reporting and other contractual requirements.
-The extent to which traditional public law forms of oversight - e.g. the Official Information Act 1982 and the jurisdiction of the Ombudsmen and the Auditor-General - should be available was also at once controversial and problematic2.
+This raised a host of accountability issues on both sides of the fence - both for purchasers in their ability to specify and monitor service delivery to the required standard, and for providers in their ability to comply with reporting and other contractual requirements.
+The extent to which traditional public law forms of oversight - e.g. the Official Information Act 1982 and the jurisdiction of the Ombudsmen and the Auditor-General - should be available was also at once controversial and problematic.